Apply to EnMed

 Please Note

-Courses in advanced calculus (differential equations or higher), thermodynamics, heat transfer, fluid mechanics, electricity and magnetism, dynamics and vibrations, circuit system design, signal processing, engineering mechanics, engineering analysis, materials and manufacturing, structure of materials, mechanical measurements, engineering design (mechanical, electrical, chemical design etc.), experimental physics, Newtonian mechanics, computer systems and design, digital circuit design, or other upper/graduate-level coursework completed as part of an ABET accredited engineering degree and which does not fulfill requirements for admission to medical school.
+Courses in advanced calculus (differential equations or higher), thermodynamics, heat transfer, fluid mechanics, electricity and magnetism, dynamics and vibrations, circuit system design, signal processing, engineering mechanics, engineering analysis, materials and manufacturing, structure of materials, mechanical measurements, engineering design (mechanical, electrical, chemical design etc.), experimental physics, Newtonian mechanics, computer systems and design, digital circuit design, or other upper/graduate-level coursework completed as part of an ABET-accredited engineering degree and which does not fulfill requirements for admission to medical school.

 APPLICATION PROCESS